helmuthdu/automate-frontend-workflow/README.md

 npm install -D lefthook
 ```

-After installed, it will generate a `lefthook.yml` file which can be customized to perform a static code analysis before committing the code.
+After installation, it will generate a `lefthook.yml` file which can be customized to perform a static code analysis before committing the code.
 For example, it can ensure that the git commit follows the [git-conventional-commits](https://github.com/qoomon/git-conventional-commits), and use [Prettier](http://prettier.io), [ESLint](http://eslint.org), and [Stylelint](https://stylelint.io) to check, format, and fix any file which will be committed and run any test related with [Vitest](http://vitest.dev) depending on the filetype and run each in parallel.

 - For `.html`, `.json`, and `.yml` files, reformat with [Prettier](http://prettier.io)
 - For `.css` and `.scss` files, check the styles with [Stylelint](https://stylelint.io) and [Prettier](http://prettier.io) after.